-The fixed rate saver allows you to put money away for a fixed term of between 1-3 years.
-The advantage being that you will earn more interest compared to a current account or most cash ISA’s.
+The fixed-rate saver allows you to put money away for a fixed term of between 1-3 years.
+The advantage is that you will earn more interest compared to a current account or most cash ISA’s.
 However, that money is there for that period and you cannot withdraw it.

 There are also 2 credit cards on offer.
 One is aimed at people with poorer credit ratings and has a lower limit.

 The other card has higher limits and gives 0.5% cashback on all your spending.
 This is competitive compared to some other cashback credit cards.
 However, it’s only worthwhile if you pay off the balance each month.

 My favourite feature of the Tandem app is that it works out how much your upcoming bills are and whether you have enough money to cover them.
 You can customise this feature, by selecting a start date (for example payday) and adding or deleting expected bills.
 Tandem handily lists your most common bills, so it’s just a matter of checking or unchecking a box.

 You can also find out a useful summary of your current account, which gives you a breakdown of your merchant spending and whether you have spent more or less compared to previous months.